eijawa/django-editorjs-field/README.md

 ## Installation and Usage

 ### Installation
-> Some day it will be...
+> Some day it will be *django-editorjs-field*...

 Install package via `pip`:

 ```
-pip install django-editorjs-field
+pip install django-editorjs-field-next
 ```

 Add package to `INSTALLED_APPS`: